dmat751/hotelBookApp/README.md

     yarn:
     1.22.11

-If you want to disable/enable mock service worker change REACT_APP_NODE_ENV variable in .env file
+If you want to disable/enable mock service worker change REACT_APP_NODE_ENV variable in .env file to value: production/development